lyyvli/vpc/intl.en-US/API reference/Call VPC APIs.md

 2. Calculate the HMAC value of the string to sign.

-    Append an ampersand \(&\) to the AccessKey Secret and use the new string as the key to calculate the HMAC value.
-In this example, the key is `testsecret&`.
+    Append an ampersand \(&\) to the AccessKey Secret to use the new string as the key to compute the HMAC.
+In this example, the key is `testsecret&amp;`.

     ```
     CT9X0VtwR86fNWSnsc6v8YGOjuE=
     ```

-3. Add the signature to the request URL.
+3. Add the signature to the request parameters:

     ```
     http://vpc.aliyuncs.com/?Action=DescribeVpcs